From {\tt Ferminet} to PINN. Connections between neural network-based algorithms for high-dimensional Schr\"odinger Hamiltonian: Introduction

-To our knowledge, the two above formalisms have never been unified or even rigorously connected, despite the strong similarities.
-In this manuscript, we ``simply'' establish some connections potentially relevant for the development of a mathematical formalism unifying these modern techniques.
-More specifically, we will reformulate the so-called Neural-Variation Diffusion Monte Carlo (N-VDMC), corresponding to a standard DMC method where the trial wavefunction is computed through a VMC method (commonly called Deep-Ritz algorithm in the applied mathematics community \cite{ritz}) as proposed in {\tt Ferminet}.
+To our knowledge, the two above formalisms have never been unified or even rigorously connected, despite their strong similarities.
+In this manuscript, we establish some connections potentially relevant for the development of a mathematical formalism unifying these modern techniques.
+More specifically, we will reformulate the so-called Neural-Variation Diffusion Monte Carlo (N-VDMC), corresponding roughly to a standard DMC method where the trial wavefunction is computed through a VMC method (corresponding to a Deep-Ritz algorithm \cite{ritz}) as proposed for instance in {\tt Ferminet}.
+Let us also mention \cite{weinan}, where a neural network based variational solving for many-body Schroedinger Hamiltonian is proposed.
 We will also show that at the level of the optimization algorithm (gradient descent-like algorithm) a N-VDMC is indeed ``similar'' to a PINN method applied to a diffusion equation (PINN-DE) derived from the time-dependent Schr\"odinger equation. \\ In the first part of the manuscript, we will propose a short presentation of PINN, VMC, and DMC and N-VDMC algorithms.
 We then show that we can reformulate the PINN algorithm as a fitting problem with data, corresponding to the solution to a N-VDMC algorithm.
-We will then show that at the level of the optimization algorithm, a modified version of N-VDMC leads to the same gradient descent algorithm as PINN.\\ In this manuscript, we do not discuss the (very complex) structure of the neural networks usually used in quantum chemistry which follows standard strategies based on one-electron orbitals and Slater's determinants \cite{szabo}.
-We do not detail this construction and refer to \cite{fermi2,carleo1,carleo2} for details.
-However, the properties and connections presented in this manuscript are largely independent of the structure of the neural networks; the latter will be simply treated here as a parameterized functions.
+We will then show that at the level of the optimization algorithm, a modified version of N-VDMC leads to the same gradient descent algorithm as PINN.\\ In this manuscript, we do not discuss the (very complex) structure of the neural networks usually used in quantum chemistry which follows standard strategies based on one-electron orbitals and Slater's determinants \cite{szabo}, and refer to \cite{fermi2,carleo1,carleo2} for details.
+However, the properties and connections presented in this manuscript are largely independent of the structure of the neural networks; the latter will be treated here as a parameterized functions.